glacorSoul/Transceiver/docs/pages/guide/Integrations/googlePubSub.md

 dotnet add package Transceiver.GooglePubSub
 ```

-This is an example on how you can set up Google pub/sub.
+This is an example on how you can set up `Transceiver` with Google pub/sub.
 This example can be viewed on [git](https://github.com/glacorSoul/Transceiver/blob/main/Trasceiver.Demo/Options/GooglePubSubOptions.cs)

 ```csharp
 public void Run(IServiceCollection services, CancellationToken cancellationToken)